ska-telescope/developer.skatelescope.org/src/howto/harbor-usage.rst

 |

 The staging project is the primary location to where every OCI artefact published will be pushed.
 Once it is validated that the artefact has *no critical vulnerabilities* and has been signed it is automatically promoted to the production project.
+This is done to ensure the security of the `software supply chain <https://developer.skao.int/en/latest/explanation/software-supply-chain.html>`__.

 Finding an Artefact
 ====================